-1.7.1 Does the Lead Agency fund a system of local or regional CCR&R organizations?
+Does the Lead Agency fund local or regional CCR&R organizations?

-No. The state/territory does not fund a CCR&R organization(s) and has no plans to establish one.
+[] No. The state/territory does not fund a CCR&R organization(s) and has no plans to establish one.

-Yes.
+[x] Yes.
 The state/territory funds a CCR&R organization(s) with all the responsibilities outlined above.
 If yes, describe the following: